Zach Zenner: Professional career

+Pre-draft

 Coming out of college, many analysts had Zenner projected to be drafted in the fifth or sixth round.
 He was rated as the second best fullback in the draft by NFLDraftScout.com.

 Detroit Lions

-After Zenner went undrafted in the 2015 NFL Draft, he was signed as an undrafted free agent by the Detroit Lions.
+After Zenner went undrafted in the 2015 NFL draft, he was signed as an undrafted free agent by the Detroit Lions.
 On May 2, 2015, the Detroit Lions signed him to a three-year, $1.58 million contract with a $5,000 signing bonus.

 Zenner entered training camp competing for the fourth running back on the Lions' depth chart with George Winn.
 Zenner ultimately won the position, leading the NFL in rushing yards during the preseason, and went into the regular season as the backup behind Joique Bell, Theo Riddick, and Ameer Abdullah.

 Zenner made his professional regular season debut in the Lions' season opener at the San Diego Chargers, finishing with two carries for six rushing yards.
-On October 5, 2015, he carried the ball twice for nine yards and made his first career reception on a four-yard pass from Matt Stafford during a 10-13 loss to the Seattle Seahawks.
+On October 5, 2015, he carried the ball twice for nine yards and made his first career reception on a four-yard pass from Matt Stafford during a 10–13 loss to the Seattle Seahawks.
 The following week, Zenner earned his first career start and had a season-high ten carries for 30 rushing yards against the Arizona Cardinals.
-On October 18, 2015, Zenner had three rushing attempts for nine rushing yards during a 34-37 overtime victory over the Chicago Bears.
+On October 18, 2015, Zenner had three rushing attempts for nine rushing yards during a 34–37 overtime victory over the Chicago Bears.
 He left during the game after he suffered an apparent injury to his chest.
 It was later revealed he had suffered multiple fractured ribs and a collapsed lung.
 On October 30, 2015, the Detroit Lions placed him on injured-reserve for the remainder of his rookie season.